 Parents and students will arrive at your classroom door at least 15 minutes prior to the start of the school day, especially on the first day!
 We have found having a poster-sized welcome note displayed outside of the classroom extremely useful.
 It helps both parents and students, giving them confidence in knowing how the morning is going to run as soon as the classroom door is opened.
 Make sure that the note explains that parents were most welcome to come in and help settle their children, but give the parents the opportunity to leave once their child is settled at their own desk.

-As students enter the room, welcome them, and help them find their name tag.
-This greeting ensures that parents know who the teacher for their child straight away and the students feel welcomed.
+As students enter the room, welcome them and help them find their own name tag.
+This greeting ensures that parents know who the teacher is for their child straight away and the students feel welcomed.
 Ensuring students have name tags and their names on the desks fills them with confidence and a sense of belonging as well.

-Name tags collected, belongings put away, it’s now time for the parents to say their goodbyes and settle their children at their very own desk.
-Have a fun desk activity prepared for this moment.
+Name tags collected?
+Belongings put away?
+It’s now time for the parents to say their goodbyes and settle their children at their very own desks.
+Having a fun desk activity prepared for this moment can help with the transition.

-You may need to do a tour of the school, especially if you have new students in your classroom.
-This can be done as a whole class by using our QR Code School to Library Scavenger Hunt.
+You may need to tour the school, especially if you have new students in your classroom.
+This can be done as a whole class using our QR Code School to Library Scavenger Hunt.

-We always try incorporating a couple of fun icebreaker games into the day to break up the sorting, general procedures, and routine chats.
-It’s a fantastic opportunity for you to get to know the students and their personalities, identifying those that are leaders and those that prefer to sit back and watch.
+We always try incorporating some fun icebreaker games into the day to break up the sorting, general procedures and routine chats.
+It’s a fantastic opportunity for you to get to know the students and their personalities, identifying those who are leaders and those who prefer to sit back and watch.

 Explore dozens of fun icebreakers and getting-to-know-you printables, or head straight for this super versatile one — the interactive friends in the pond icebreaker display wall, writing prompt, and getting-to-know-you activity in one!